mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 The following should happen within a 2 week period, with 1-2 iterations in each step:

-1. CEO discusses company and department V2MOMs 1-1 with department heads to ensure alignment
+1. CEO discusses company and department VPMOMs 1-1 with department heads to ensure alignment
    -  If applicable during the period, sales, CEO and finance set or adjust the revenue targets
 2. People meets with departments head to discuss current and future org structure
    -  Include discussion on performance, potential and any FYIs